VishalNadig/database_automation/README.md

         *table_names (str): Variable length argument list of table names to create.

     Returns:
-        str or dict: If the tables are successfully created, returns 'Table already exists!' if the table already exists in the database.
+        or dict: If the tables are successfully created, returns 'Table already exists!' if the table already exists in the database.
 If the database does not exist, returns a dictionary with the key 'Error!' and the value 'Database does not exist!'.
 If an exception occurs during the table creation process, returns the exception object.
     """

-## delete_tables(database: str, *table_names: str):
+## delete_tables:
     """
     Deletes specified tables from a given database.